-Bike Sharing Services includes the research, development and industrialization of conventional and electric bikes for bike sharing purposes.
+Bike Sharing Services includes the research, development, and industrialization of conventional and electric bikes for bike-sharing purposes.

 The Generation.mobi is a research, development and validation project of a new generation dynamic mobility management system, based on the concept of a social network of interactive bicycles, and interoperable with the city’s ecosystem.

 In recent decades, many countries have undergone a significant change with regard to the profile of their populations, particularly with regard to the growth of the urban population.
 The cities grew, in General, of an accelerated rate, spontaneous and so not much planned.
 Consequently, the cities began to live with a series of problems such as the lack of transport infrastructure and environmental degradation.
-The form of occupation of urban land, associated with poorly integrated sectoral policies, negatively influence the system of mobility in cities.
-In addition, the poorly planned mobility system contributed to the existence of cities without a reasonable quality of life.
+The form of occupation of urban land, associated with poorly integrated sectoral policies, negatively influences the system of mobility in cities.
+In addition, the poorly-planned mobility system contributed to the existence of cities without a reasonable quality of life.